Victor-Abidoye/news-aggregator/README.md

 ### 4️⃣ Set Up Environment Variables

-Create a `.env.local` file in the root directory and add your API keys:
+Create a `.env` file in the root directory and add your API keys:

 ```sh
 VITE_NEWSAPI_KEY=your_news_api_key